The Unstoppable Growth of the Database Industry: What’s Driving It?

 A well-known early example of this is the natural language processing (NLP) method word2vec, which employs a neural network to learn word connections.

-The word2vec model may convert a list of floating point values, or vectors, from a single word (in a variety of languages, not only English).
+The word2vec model may convert a list of floating-point values, or vectors, from a single word (in a variety of languages, English).

 The phrase “embedding vectors” refers to the fact that due to the way models are trained, vectors that are close to one another reflect words that are similar to one another.